SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ## Introduction

-The main purchase flow and implementation is exactly the same as described in the [Redirect](/xwiki/wiki/developer/view/Main/ecommerce/payex-payment-instruments/#HRedirectimplementation) and [Hosted View](/xwiki/wiki/developer/view/Main/ecommerce/payex-payment-instruments/#HHostedViewimplementation) scenarios for [card](/xwiki/wiki/developer/view/Main/ecommerce/payex-payment-instruments/card-payments/card-payment-pages/) and [financing invoice](/xwiki/wiki/developer/view/Main/ecommerce/payex-payment-instruments/invoice-payments/financing-invoice-redirect/) payments, the difference being the use of a paymentToken.
+The main purchase flow and implementation is exactly the same as described in the [redirect][Redirect] and [hosted-view][Hosted View] scenarios for [card](#) and [financing invoice](#) payments, the difference being the use of a paymentToken.
 The details in this section describe explicitly the parameters that must be set to enable one-click purchases.

 ### Payment Url

-For our hosted view, the URL property called `paymentUrl` will be used if the consumer is redirected out of the hosted view frame through our [Credit Card API](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/).
+For our hosted view, the URL property called `paymentUrl` will be used if the consumer is redirected out of the hosted view frame through our [Credit Card API].
 The consumer is redirected out of frame when at the 3d secure verification for credit card payments.
 The URL should represent the page of where the payment hosted view was hosted originally, such as the checkout page, shopping cart page, or similar.
 Basically, `paymentUrl` should be set to the same URL as that of the page where the JavaScript for the hosted payment view was added to in order to initiate the payment.
 Please note that the `paymentUrl` must be able to invoke the same JavaScript URL from the same Payment as the one that initiated the payment originally, so it should include some sort of state identifier in the URL.
 The state identifier is the ID of the order, shopping cart or similar that has the URL of the Payment stored.

 With paymentUrl in place, the retry process becomes much more convenient for both the integration and the payer.